 With the popularity of hybrids, the fairway woods often get pushed to the side in today's golf world.
 However, on a day where your driver is not your best friend, or you have a long approach to a par four, the fairway wood is essential.
 While the hybrids have been gaining popularity, the fairway woods have been improving their technology.
 We have pulled the best fairway woods on the market across several different categories.
 There is sure to be an option on this list that will work for your game!

-Our Best Fairway Woods in 2021
+Our Best Fairway Woods

 - Callaway Mavrik Fairway Wood (Best Overall)